izzat138/stm32blinky/README.md

-6.Start building the debug for the current project.
+6. Start building the debug for the current project.

 ![Semantic description of image](/image/pic5.png)